Oesophagectomy

 You may have some drips and drains attached to your body for a few days after surgery.
 These include the following:

 Chest drains are tubes put into the chest during the operation.
-They drain away any fluid that may have collected around the lungs.
+They drain away any air or fluid that may have collected around the lungs.
 The fluid drains into a bottle.
-Tell your cancer doctor or a nurse if it is uncomfortable.
+If it is uncomfortable, tell your cancer doctor or a nurse.

 A feeding tube is a thin, flexible tube that goes into the small bowel through a small cut in the abdomen.
 It is used to give you food and nutrients until you can eat again.